 Biology and zoology minors or students considering a minor/major who would like advice are welcome to make an appointment with the Department Chair or the Director of Undergraduate Studies, or to reach out informally to professors they know in the department.

 How do I prepare to meet with my advisor?

 The main purpose of academic advising is to help you meet your educational requirements and career goals.
 Academic advising requires that both you and your advisor work together as a team; for every meeting, the you should come prepared with specific questions and ideas.
 It also doesn't hurt to submit a Degree Audit before your meeting.

 Life science is a very broad discipline, and students will need guidance in choosing a program of study including advanced electives and independent research or internships.
 Faculty advisors help you with this important and exciting task.
 For biology majors (the BA), students take four advanced electives, so choosing the right courses is critical.
 Therefore, several tracks are recommended: environmental biology, forensics, molecular biology, neurobiology, and preprofessional (for human or animal medicine).
 Students who wish to remain very generalized in their academics choose the general biology track.
 For Biological Science (BS) majors, students select a larger set of electives from an approved list.
 The zoology major (BA and BS) and environmental Science (BS) are distinct in structure from the biology and biological science, and each have an approved list of courses for students to choose from with careful advising by faculty.

 First-year advisor meeting times

-Group advising meetings: Once a semester, typically the week before course registration time, you will be required to attend a group meeting to go over common questions and issues related to major requirements, course sequencing, general distribution requirements, and more.
-Attendance at this meeting is required to lift an advising hold from your account (applied to all first-year students) removed from your account; it also is the first step towards answering most advising questions.
+Group advising: At least once a semester, during your scheduled BIOL 010 meeting time, your advisor will go over common questions and issues related to major requirements, course sequencing, general distribution requirements, and more.
+Attendance is required to lift an advising hold from your account (applied to all first-year students); it also is the first step towards answering most advising questions.
 All students will be informed of the times and places of group advising sessions.